ipdk-io/networking-recipe/README.md

 ## Clients

+### ovs-p4rt

-1. `ovs-p4rt`: A library (C++ with a C interface) that allows ovs-vswitchd and ovsdb-server to communicate with the P4Runtime Server in infrap4d via gRPC.
+A library (C++ with a C interface) that allows ovs-vswitchd and ovsdb-server to communicate with the P4Runtime Server in Infrap4d via gRPC.
 It is used to program (insert/modify/delete) P4 forwarding tables in the pipeline.

+### p4rt-ctl

-2. `p4rt-ctl`: A Python-based P4Runtime client which talks to the P4Runtime
-   Server in infrap4d via gRPC, to program the P4 pipeline and insert/delete P4 table entries.
+A P4Runtime command-line client that talks to the P4Runtime Server in Infrap4d via gRPC.
+It is used to program the P4 pipeline and insert/delete P4 table entries.

-3. `gnmi-ctl`: A gRPC-based C++ network management interface client to handle port configurations and program fixed functions in the P4 pipeline.
+### gnmi_cli

+A gNMI command-line client tool that can be used for testing and sending messages to a gNMI server (such as Infrap4d).
+Part of Stratum.

+### sgnmi_cli

+A version of `gnmi_cli` that is secure by default.
+It uses TLS certificates to communicate securely with the server.

+### gnmi-ctl

+A derivative of `gnmi_cli` that was introduced in P4-OVS and continues to be part of the DPDK target build. `gnmi-ctl` is being phased out in favor of `gnmi_cli` and `sgnmi_cli`.

 ## Download

-To download the source code for the Networking Recipe:
+To download the source code for P4 Control Plane:

 ```bash
 git clone --recursive https://github.com/ipdk-io/networking-recipe